Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

   91--100                     Substitute specific cursed item
   --------------------------- ---------------------------------

+### Delusion
-**Delusion:** The user believes the item is what it appears to be, yet it actually has no magical power other than to deceive.
+The user believes the item is what it appears to be, yet it actually has no magical power other than to deceive.
 The user is mentally fooled into thinking the item is functioning and cannot be convinced otherwise without the help of a *remove curse* spell.

+### Opposite Effect or Target
-**Opposite Effect or Target:** These cursed items malfunction, so that either they do the opposite of what the creator intended, or they target the user instead of someone else.
+These cursed items malfunction, so that either they do the opposite of what the creator intended, or they target the user instead of someone else.
 The interesting point to keep in mind here is that these items aren't always bad to have.
 Opposite-effect